-As a new node joins eQuus network it becomes a member of the closest clique in the proximity space.
-If this causes a clique to contain more nodes than a system-defined threshold, the clique offshoots a new clique by splitting itself into two halves.
+Arrival of new nodes may cause a clique to contain more nodes than a system-defined threshold.
+The clique then offshoots a new clique by splitting itself into two halves.
 One of the halves retains the previous id.
 The other half gets a new id that differs from its parent's id by only one bit, effectively splitting the id space occupied by the parent clique into two halves.
 As the network grows, numerically consecutive segments of the id space is thus assigned to adjacent cliques.
 In fact, if the cliques are ordered by their numerical id they occupy the consecutive positions in a space-filling curve that fills the whole proximity-space.
 This is illustrated in Figure 1(a).
 Thus two cliques with numerically close ids are always close to each other in the proximity space, although the reverse may not always be true.
 Moreover, the longer the matching prefix of two different ids, the closer they are positioned.
 In other words, all the nodes in the whole id space may be hierarchically divided into local groups based on the length of the matching prefix in their ids.
-For example the cliques sharing id prefix 1011 may resemble a local group which is further divided into two sub-groups with prefix 10110 and 10111 respectively.
+For example the cliques sharing id prefix 1011 may resemble a local group which is further divided into two sub-groups with prefixes 10110 and 10111.